-Although animal sounds and vocalizations are often part of generic audio datasets, such as AudioSet~\citep{gemmeke2017audioset} and audio caption datasets~\citep{kim2019audiocaps,mei2023wavcaps}, these datasets are often too general and lack the fine-grained details necessary for tasks like species classification, behavior analysis, or monitoring in ecology and bioacoustics.
-As a consequence, LALMs trained on these datasets produce at best generic labels e.g., `bird' and not the name of the species.
-We address this limitation by proposing an open multi-task diverse training set and a LALM, NatureLM-audio, that offers robust representations for bioacoustics.
+Although animal sounds and vocalizations are often part of generic audio datasets such as AudioSet~\citep{gemmeke2017audioset} and audio caption datasets~\citep{kim2019audiocaps,mei2023wavcaps}, these datasets are often too broad and lack the fine-grained annotations required for bioacoustic tasks such as species classification, behavior analysis, or ecological monitoring.
+As a result, LALMs trained on these datasets tend to produce only generic labels (e.g., `bird' rather than a specific species name).
+We address this limitation by introducing a diverse, multi-task training dataset and \method, an LALM designed to produce robust representations for bioacoustics.

-While there are specific bioacoustics benchmarks like BIRB~\citep{hamer2023birb} for bird vocalization retrieval and BEANS~\citep{hagiwara2023beans} for classification/detection, the field of bioacoustics has yet to see the development of dedicated benchmarks similar to those in human speech and music, such as Dynamic-SUPERB~\citep{huang2024dynamicsuperb} or AIR-Bench~\citep{yang2024airbench}.
-This leaves a gap for advancing the evaluation of bioacoustics models, particularly in zero-shot learning and task generalization.
+While specific bioacoustics benchmarks such as BIRB~\citep{hamer2023birb} for bird vocalization retrieval and BEANS~\citep{hagiwara2023beans} for classification and detection exist, the field still lacks comprehensive benchmarks comparable to those in human speech and music, such as Dynamic-SUPERB~\citep{huang2024dynamicsuperb} or AIR-Bench~\citep{yang2024airbench}.
+This gap limits the evaluation of bioacoustic models, particularly in areas such as zero-shot learning and task generalization.

-With this work, we aim to bridge these gaps by introducing \method, a model specifically designed for bioacoustics tasks, and enhancing bioacoustic benchmarks to assess cross-species and cross-task generalization, introducing \newbeans.
+In this work, we aim to bridge these gaps by introducing \method, the first audio-language foundation model specifically designed for bioacoustics, and \newbeans, an expanded benchmark that evaluates cross-species and cross-task generalization.